curl/curl/tests/FILEFORMAT.md

 version of the test file is stored as `log/testNUM`.
 That version is what will be read and used by the test servers.

+## Base64 Encoding

+In the preprocess stage, a special instruction can be used to have runtests.pl base64 encode a certain section and insert in the generated output file.
+This is in particular good for test cases where the test tool is expected to pass in base64 encoded content that might use dynamic information that is unique for this particular test invocation, like the server port number.

+To insert a base64 encoded string into the output, use this syntax:

+    %b64[ data to encode ]b64%

+The data to encode can then use any of the existing variables mentioned below, or even percent-encoded individual bytes.
+As an example, insert the HTTP server's port number (in ASCII) followed by a space and the hexadecimal byte
+9a:

+    %b64[%HTTPPORT %9a]b64%

 # Variables

 When the test is preprocessed, a range of "variables" in the test file will be